 ADVANCE REGISTRATION -- COPY AND EMAIL THIS FORM or sign up online at my private Dreambook on home page.
 Also fill in longer registration forms to mail with your check. download Registration forms here -- Adobe PDF.

-To register with Paypal or by credit card click here (but please also send information on forms below and registration forms.)
+(but please also send information on forms below and long registration forms.)

 Yes!
-I want to participate in your June 2009 Creative Sojourn in Florence during the following weeks:__
+I want to participate in your 2017Creative Sojourn in Florence:

 Reserve a place for me:

-______ Full Tuition Payment enclosed now
+______ Full Tuition Payment of $1950 enclosed now

 Check all that apply: